Iran Says It unintentionally Shot Down Ukraine Passenger Jet - UrduPoint

 It is Iran's worst civil aviation disaster since 1988 when the US military said it shot down an Iran Air plane over the Gulf by mistake, killing all 290 people on board.

-Video footage of the incident, which The New York Times said it had verified, emerged and appeared to show the moment the airliner was hit.
+Video footage of Wednesday's incident, which The New York Times said it had verified, appeared to show the moment the airliner was hit.

 A fast-moving object is seen rising at an angle into the sky before a bright flash appears, which dims and then continues moving forward.
 Several seconds later, an explosion is heard and the sky lights up.